CitrineInformatics/citrine-python/docs/source/getting_started/teams.rst

     # 2. If you have its unique ID, retrieve it directly.
     team_a = citrine.teams.get("baaa467e-1758-43a8-97c7-76e569d0dcab")

-Note that you can only retrieve a Team of which you are a member.
+Note that you can only retrieve a ``Team`` of which you are a member.

 Managing Users
 --------------

-Admin users can manage permissions of Users in Teams.
-These replace the previous concept of roles.
+Admins can manage user permissions in teams.
+Permissions replace the previous concept of roles.

 There are three types of access permissions a user can have on a team: READ, SHARE, and WRITE.

-- READ allows a user to view resources in a Team.
+- READ allows a user to view resources in a team.
 - WRITE allows them to modify those resources.
-- SHARE allows them to publish those resources to other Teams.
+- SHARE allows them to publish those resources to other teams.

-There are several methods for managing teams, Users, and user membership in teams.
+There are several methods for managing teams, users, and user membership in teams.

 Listing Users in a Team
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users in a Team can be listed using the :func:`~citrine.resources.team.Team.list_members` method.
-The ``TeamMember`` array returned from this method has the user's access permissions in the Team as well as a copy of the User and Team objects.
+Users in a team can be listed using the :func:`~citrine.resources.team.Team.list_members` method, which returns a ``TeamMember`` array.
+Each ``TeamMember`` contains the user's access permissions, a copy of the ``User`` object, and a copy of the ``Team`` object.

 .. code-block:: python